EmenstaNougat/The_Blue_ESP-WavyChat/README.md

 1. Power on the ESP32 module with the flashed firmware.
 2. Open the Serial Monitor (set baud rate to **9600**) in the Arduino IDE or your serial monitor (web, etc.).
+3. Press the **EN** button on the ESP32 to reboot it.
-3. Enter a username when prompted.
+4. Enter a username when prompted.
-4. Start chatting by typing your message and pressing Enter.
+5. Start chatting by typing your message and pressing Enter.
-5. Messages will be transmitted wirelessly to other devices running the same firmware.
+6. Messages will be transmitted wirelessly to other devices running the same firmware.

 ---